 10.7.78 It can be seen from the above table that there is a surplus energy of 2070.88 MU during the year 2021-22.
-KSEBL decided that the sale of surplus energy will be done only if the rate is more than the marginal cost of high cost generating stations such as Kudgi, NTPL, NLC II expansion etc. In case such opportunistic sale does not materializes in real time power from these stations with high variable cost will be surrendered which will reduce the power purchase cost.
+KSEBL decided that the sale of surplus energy will be done only if the rate is more than the marginal cost of high cost generating stations such as Kudgi, NTPL, NLC II expansion etc. In case such opportunistic sale does not materializes in real time, power from these stations with high variable cost will be surrendered which will reduce the power purchase cost.
 For estimation purpose this surplus energy is shown as sale at a rate of Rs 4/unit through short term market.
 The corresponding expected revenue is Rs 828.35 Cr.

 10.7.79 Surplus Energy Sale: The surplus energy sale approved by the Honorable Commission for the control period is given in table below.